BassardF/springload-form-validation-problem/README.md

 * Everything gets tricky when you scale in vanilla JS without framework.
 I would definitively pick one even if the project is supposed to stay small.
 Keeping a state in a clean way is made easy by every recent frameworks, in this kind of scenario it spares a part of the DOM interactions.

 ### Testing

 * The code is currently made with static services.
 For those unit tests would be great (at least when it doesn't interact with the DOM).
-Karma / Jasmine for would be a classical choice.
+Karma / Jasmine would be a classical choice.
 * User tests are pretty awesome for forms.
 I would probably go Selenium / Protractor, or even trying [Cypress](https://www.cypress.io/) that I still need to check out.

 ### Browser support